The Howling (film): Production

 The Howling was also notable for its special effects, which were state-of-the-art at the time.
 The transformation scenes were created by Rob Bottin, who had also worked with Dante on Piranha.
-Rick Baker was the original effects artist for the film, but left the production to work on the John Landis film An American Werewolf in London, handing over the effects work to Bottin.
+Rick Baker was the original effects artist for the film, but left the production to work on An American Werewolf in London, which released the same year as The Howling, handing over the effects work to Bottin.
 Bottin's most celebrated effect was the on-screen transformation of Eddie Quist, which involved air bladders under latex facial applications to give the illusion of transformation.
-Variety claimed that The Howling's biggest flaw is that the impact of this initial transformation is never topped during the climax of the film.
-The Howling also features stop-motion animation by David W. Allen, and puppetry intended to give the werewolves an even more non-human look.
-Despite most of the special effects at the time, the silhouette of Bill and Marsha having sex as werewolves is obviously a cartoon animation.
-Dante attributed this to budgetary reasons.
+Variety claimed that The Howling's biggest flaw is that the impact of this initial transformation is never topped during the film's climax.
+The film also features stop-motion animation by David W. Allen, and puppetry intended to give the werewolves an even more non-human look.
+Allen produced three full stop-motion animated sequences for use in the film to be inter cut with scenes using the original rod puppet werewolf model.
+Following a preview screening, it was decided that Allen's stop-motion sequences didn't mesh with the full size suit that had replaced the rod puppet and only one shot of Allen's animation made it into the final film.

 Due to their work in The Howling, Dante and producer Michael Finnell received the opportunity to make the film Gremlins (1984) for Steven Spielberg.
 That film references The Howling with a smiley face image on a refrigerator door.
 Eddie Quist leaves yellow smiley face stickers as his calling card in several places throughout The Howling.
 Also, Jim McKrell's character as news reporter Lew Landers appears in both The Howling and Gremlins.

 Music

-Pino Donaggio composed the score which featured classic orchestral horror melodies with minimal synth sounds.
+Pino Donaggio composed the score, which featured classic orchestral horror melodies with minimal synth sounds.
 Waxwork Records released the full soundtrack on a double LP in 2017.
 The album art was done by Francesco Francavilla.

-Differences from Brandner's novel

-The plot and characters of the film deviate from the original novel in many ways: